Table of Contents

 Visa chargeback reason code 90 falls under the “Consumer Disputes” category.
 The shorthand description is “Non-Receipt of Cash or Load Transaction Value at ATM.”
-When this reason code is used, it means that the cardholder is claiming that they made a cash withdrawal transaction at an ATM and did not receive the full amount of cash or the load transaction value that they requested and were charged for.
+This code means the cardholder claims that they made a cash withdrawal at an ATM and didn't receive the correct amount.

 When there is a discrepancy between the amount charged and the amount dispensed, the cardholder has recourse in the form of this chargeback.